The 19th Problem

 \[ \omega(r) \le C r^\alpha. \tag{9} \]

 Equation (9)\( \omega(r) \le C r^\alpha \) guarantees that the gradient \( \nabla u \) is continuous with a controlled rate of convergence (Hölder continuity).
 Thus, in the planar case, the specific geometry of 2D forces regularity.
 The wild oscillations are controlled by the very cost of their existence.
-While higher dimensions offer distinct (and much harder) challenges where this "happy accident" no longer applies, our excursion pauses here, having admired the clear view from the two-dimensional case.

 PDF Version